teamAlpha693/team-alpha-app/README.md

-# DoctorFinder-React
+# Vet/Animal Health Technician Finder

-Search for vets by specialty, zipcode, using the BetterDoctor API.
+Search for Vets/Animal Health Technicians by specialty, zipcode, using the vetFinder API.

-Created using JavaScript, Node.js, express and some JQuery.
+Created using HTML5,CSS3,JavaScript, Node.js, express and some JQuery.
 User database managed by mySQL

 # Git Commands